JacobARose/pyleaves/README.md

     3. pip install -e .

-## ENVIRONMENT SETUP:
+### ENVIRONMENT SETUP:
-### Note, this is simply a cloning of the conda environment used to create the package, and thus is not a minimum set of requirements.
+**Note, this is currently broken as of 12/26/2019.** This can be used as a base reference, but individual packages may need to be installed in a largely trial and error fashion atm.
 Creating a minimum environment specification is TBD.

     1. Navigate to the root /pyleaves directory containing environment spec file 'pyleaves.yml'